Understanding Veterans Disability BenefitsUpdated April 11, 2022 Veterans Disability

 TBI and Diabetes among conditions now recognized

-Veterans who suffer effects from Traumatic Brain Injuries (TBI) are now more likely to get assistance from the DVA.
-Vets from Irag and Afghanistan are showing a high rate of TBI injuries and related symptoms – so much so that the DVA announced a new system to review claims.
+Veterans who suffer effects from Traumatic Brain Injuries (TBI) are now more likely to get assistance from the VA.
+Vets from Irag and Afghanistan are showing a high rate of TBI injuries and related symptoms – so much so that the VA announced a new system to review claims.
 Certain vets who filed earlier TBI claims and were denied can have their claims reprocessed.

 Diabetes mellitus (Type II) has now been officially linked to Agent Orange exposure.
 In some cases, retroactive awards can be granted for Vietnam vets who applied for service-connection to diabetes before 2001 and were denied.